 How to Plant Early Spring Flower Bulbs in Fall

 Just when it seems winter will never end, spring showers show up and wash away winter's grime.
 We've all heard the saying that those showers bring flowers, but that's not all they bring.
-They also trigger a serious case of tulip envy when your neighbor's landscape is filled with spring-blooming bulbs.
+They can also trigger a serious longing for masses of colorful tulips when spring landscapes are filled with bulbs in bloom.

 But here's the rub if you're new to gardening or just discovered the joys of bulbs: You have to plan ahead and plant those bulbs in fall to get the spring show you're yearning for.
 We're here to tell you how.